ProjectOrangeBox/orange/README.md

 `core/MY_Output.php`

-provides extensions to CodeIgniter Output with json, nocache, wrapper for inputs “set cookie” since setting cookies are more of a output function and simple function to delete all cookies
+provides extensions to CodeIgniter Output with json, nocache, wrapper for inputs set cookie since setting cookies are more of a output function and simple function to delete all cookies

 `core/MY_Router.php`

 provides extensions to CodeIgniter Router to automatically handle controllers in Packages.
-This also added the “Action” suffix and HTTP method (Post, Put, Delete, Cli (command line), Get (none)).
-This uses a advanced caching technique to make this lighting fast (no filesystem scanning etc.)…
+This also added the Action suffix and HTTP method (Post, Put, Delete, Cli (command line), Get (none)).
+This uses a advanced caching technique to make this lighting fast (no filesystem scanning etc.)

 `core/Orange.php`